We recognize that each student has unique needs.

 We provide reasonable housing accommodations for students with disabilities.
 What is a disability?
 Under Section 504 of the Rehabilitation Act of 1973, individuals with disabilities are defined as persons with a physical or mental impairment which substantially limits one or more major life activities.

-If necessary, the Office of Residence Life will collaborate with other relevant staff at the College to determine the most appropriate housing accommodations.
 Housing accommodations are determined on a case-by-case basis according to documented need and prevailing standards for reasonable accommodations.
 This includes the need for air conditioning because of asthma, allergies or other health-related issues.

 Students with documented disabilities who require their own room because of their disability will still be billed at the standard double room rate.
 If a student is approved for air conditioning based on a disability and they are not living in an air-conditioned building, maintenance will install a College-owned window unit at no cost to the student.
 Only College owned air-conditioning units are permitted.